 The Capital Expenditure Sharing Scheme (CESS) will operate in the following way:

-The annual efficiency gain or loss under the scheme will be calculated by subtracting AGN’s actual capital expenditure from the approved capital expenditure allowance (both net of contributions) in each year of this Access Arrangement.
+The annual efficiency gain or loss under the scheme will be calculated by subtracting Multinet’s actual capital expenditure from the approved capital expenditure allowance (both net of contributions and expenditure related to connecting customers) in each year of this Access Arrangement.
 For the final year (and in some instances the penultimate year) an estimate of actual capital expenditure will be used.

 For the purpose of calculating the annual efficiency gain or loss the approved capital expenditure allowance is to be adjusted to take into account a change in scope of activities in accordance with the approach outlined below or an approved Cost Pass Through Event.

 The efficiency gain for year one is calculated as: